dan-locke/lexes/README.md

 In progress
 --------------------
-- Precedence of /n operators.
-Currently, /n operators are parsed left to right.
-This differs from the parser employed by Lexis, which gives precedence to smaller proximity operators - ie. w/1 has a higher precedence than w/5, and is parsed first (see https://www.lexisnexis.com/help/global/US/en_US/gh_terms.asp).
 - PRE/n operators.
 - NOT w/n and NOT PRE/n operators.
 - W/SEG operators.
 There is no need to currently support this as the indexed data does not contain recognised segments.